Return to Fern Hill Golden Retrievers Home Page About Us

 Omega Man, our first Golden

 This led us to further research, and we learned that in the Golden world there are two distinct lines with quite different attributes.
 The conformation lines have to some extent lost some of their working ability, and the field lines have not all retained their looks.
 We decided we wanted the best of both worlds.
 First and foremost, we wanted the intelligence and trainability of the field goldens, dogs who are excelling in obedience, agility, hunt, field trials, search and rescue, and tracking.
-On the other hand, we still wanted correct conformation, a more typical broad golden head, minimal white markings, and good size.
+On the other hand, we still wanted correct conformation, a more typical broad golden head, minimal white markings, and overall good looks.
 We were particularly concerned about longevity, considering how young Omega was at his death, and more so when we learned that nearly 60% of Goldens die of cancer.

 Hilfy's face